Billing

 Transactional Read Operation (TRO)

 Fauna read operations.
-Fauna ensures strong consistency of all read transactions through strictly serializability based on their position in a global transaction log because the order reflects the real-time processing order.
-Read-only transactions are serializable with an added consistent-prefix Read Your Own Writes (RYOW) guarantee.
+Fauna ensures strong consistency of all read queries through strictly serializability based on their position in a global transaction log because the order reflects the real-time processing order.
+Read-only queries are serializable with an added consistent-prefix Read Your Own Writes (RYOW) guarantee.
 See the Fauna ACID compliance documentation.

 Transactional Write Operation (TWO)